sagar-iitg/sagar-iitg.github.io/_pages/about.md

 Currently pursuing Master's in CSP from IIT Bombay.
 I did my Btech from HIT, Kolkata and my hometown is kharagpur.

-My subjects of interests are Mathematics, Machine Learning, Deep Learning and Stats.
+My subjects of interests are Mathematics, Machine Learning, Deep Learning and Statistics.
 With applications in Wireless communications, Artificial intelligence and Decision making.

 Apart from academics i enjoy watching TV series, cricket and i like to play badminton and table tennis.